qdrant/landing_page/qdrant-landing/content/documentation/agentic-rag-crewai-zoom.md

 ## Usage

 ### 1. Process Meeting Data
-The `data_loader.py` script processes meeting data and stores it in Qdrant:
+The [`data_loader.py`](https://github.com/thierrypdamiba/qdrant_example_zoom/blob/crewai/vector/data_loader.py) script processes meeting data and stores it in Qdrant:
 ```bash
 python vector/data_loader.py
 ```

+After this script has run, you should see a new collection in your Qdrant Cloud account called `zoom_recordings`.
+This collection contains the vector embeddings of the meeting transcripts.
+The points in the collection contain the original meeting data, including the topic, content, and summary.

 ### 2. Launch the Interface
-Start the interactive app:
+The [`streamlit_app.py`](https://github.com/thierrypdamiba/qdrant_example_zoom/blob/crewai/vector/streamlit_app.py) is located in the `vector` folder.
+To launch it, run:
 ```bash
 streamlit run vector/streamlit_app.py
 ```
+When you run this script, you will be able to interact with the system through a chat-like interface.
+Ask questions about the meeting content, and the system will use the AI agents to find the most relevant information and present it in a natural language format.

 ### The Data Pipeline